blendereru/currency-converter-bot/README.md

 * `/help` command: lists the available commands in the bot
 * `/convert` command: the main command which requires user to send the request in format `"100 USD to EUR"` or `"50 GBP in JPY"`
+* `/listcurrencies` command: lists the currencies supported by API
-Instead of long polling we specify the `Webhook` communication type with `Telegram` service
+* `/searchcurrency` command: find the short name of the currency Instead of long polling we specify the `Webhook` communication type with `Telegram` service
 ```csharp
 await bot.SetWebhook(webhookUrl);